mobilejazz/harmony-reference/DataSource.md

 - `AnyGetDataSource<T>`: Type erasing for a get data source.
 - `AnyPutDataSource<T>`: Type erasing for a put data source.
 - `AnyDeleteDataSource<T>`: Type erasing for a delete data source.
+- `RetryDataSource<T>`: Encapsulates another data source and retries a call when an error happens.

 ## Swift Notes